-To open the ash door, open the bypass damper first, lift up the handle and pull out.
+To open the ash door, open the bypass damper first.
+Lift up on the ash door handle and pull it open.
 Close the door by pushing in and pushing the handle all the way down.

 Top Load Door

 To open the top load door, pull forward on the top load door handle.
 The first position tells you the bypass damper is open.
 Continue pivoting the handle toward you until it locks the top load door open.